pishoyg/coptic/README.md

 ### Moawad Dawoud's Diciontary

-1. **Add Moawad Dawoud's page numbers, and add scans to the flashcards.** (50+ hours, delegate)
+1. **Add Moawad Dawoud's page numbers, and add scans to the flashcards.** (50+ hours, delegated, in progress)

-1. Add Moawad Dawoud's Arabic translations.
+1. **Add Moawad Dawoud's Arabic translations.** (100+ hours, delegate)

-1. Add Moawad Dawoud's standardized spellings. (low-priority)
+1. Add Moawad Dawoud's standard spellings. (low-priority) Crum mentions all spellings, including obscure and rare ones.
+Dawoud treats some as more standard than others, which is helpful.
+It's worth highlighting which spellings are more common.

 ### Audio

 (ambitious goal)

-1. Add pronunciations to the notes.
+1. **Add pronunciations to the notes.** (100+ hours, delegate)

 ### Learning Curriculum

 (ambitious goal)

-1. Create Duolingo-like learning curricula for learners at multiple levels.
+1. **Create Duolingo-like learning curricula for learners at multiple levels.**
+   (100+ hours, delegate)

 ### Neologisms

 (ambitious goal)

-1. Add neologisms.
-We need to think first of how to create neologisms before we add them to our dataset.
+1. **Add neologisms.
+We need to think first of how to create neologisms before we add them to our dataset.** (1000+ hours, delegate)

 ## For Developers / Owners